November 30th

 Book knowledge is not knowledge.
 In a time-critical situation, one certainly won't be able to refer to his book before taking action.
 Therefore, one's intellect should be the storehouse for his knowledge.
 Only then can he proclaim mastery over that vidyā (knowledge).

 Similarly, one may be extremely wealthy.
-But for whatever reason, if he doesn't have possession of his wealth in a time of need then that wealth is of no use to him.
+But for whatever reason, if he doesn't have access or possession of his wealth, in a time of need then that wealth is of no use to him.
 Only when it is available and accessible can he claim his stakes on that dhanam (money).

-Store thy assets where they belong.
-Else, they may not be thine in times of need!
+Do not store things in places where they might elude you later.
+Store your assets where they belong.
+Else, they may not be yours in times of need!

 pada vigrahaH: